This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Which is part of the fun and makes it well worth wading through the night markets and restaurants in Taipei.

 You never know when that next truly delicious bite will happen, but we can assure you, that somewhere in a journey to Taiwan, it will.

 Taiwan is an island located in east Asia off the coast of China.
 In addition to China, close neighbors include the Philippines to the south and Japan to the north.

-Taiwan’s cuisine is strongly influences by the countries that surround it, and most notably those who formally ruled over the country, such as Japan and China.
+Taiwan’s cuisine is strongly influenced by the countries that surround it, most notably those who formally ruled over the country, such as Japan and China.